What Are Pearly Penile Papules?

 - Not an STI

-Many men discover PPP during adolescence or early adulthood.
+Many men first notice PPP during adolescence or early adulthood.

-If you are not yet sure whether what you are seeing is normal, our guide Is This Normal?
-White Spots, Bumps & PPP Explained may be a helpful starting point.
+If you are unsure whether what you are seeing is normal, visit our guide:

 What Do Pearly Penile Papules Look Like?